-Accounts receivable and other debtors include amounts due from donors and any outstanding grant receipts.
+Trade and other receivables include amounts due from donors and any outstanding grant receipts.
 Receivables expected to be collected within 12 months of the end of the reporting period are classified as current assets.
 All other receivables are classified as non-current assets.